Elements of Safety Risk Management (SRM)

 Final Thought: SRM Relation to Other Pillars

-While SRM is stressed more than other pillars, it none the less depends on them.
+While SRM is stressed more than other pillars, it nevertheless depends upon them.

-- Safety Assurance monitors SRM processes to ensure that SRM is working;
+- Safety Assurance monitors SRM processes to ensure that SRM is working (SRM is design and SA tests the design);

-- Safety Promotion develops the kind of aviation safety culture that allows SRM to flourish; and
+- Safety Promotion develops the kind of aviation safety culture that allows SRM/SA relationship to flourish; and

-- Safety Policy documents many SRM resources and activities.
+- Safety Policy documents many SRM resources, activities and affords employee protections to participate in SA monitoring activities.

 For more information about SRM, you will find the FAA’s SRM overview very helpful for a full analysis of this process.